BrandonXu6106/obsidianpublish/content/thoughts/DNS.md

    2. value: canonical name (e.g. foo.com)
 6. TXT (just plain text)
    1. name: domain
    2. value: plain text in the format of `attribute=value`.
-The TXT record was originally intended as a place for human-readable notes but now often used for domain ownership verification (see: dnslink and [[Bluesky]])
+The TXT record was originally intended as a place for human-readable notes but now often used for domain ownership verification (see: dnslink and [[Bluesky.md]])

 Inserting records into DNS